Balling Method Calculator

 • liters converts the tank volume from gallons to liters for consistency.

-• calcium solution (mL/day) is the required volume of calcium chloride solution to replenish the daily calcium loss.
+• calcium solution (mL/day) is the required volume of calcium chloride solution to replenish the daily calcium loss, based on its concentration (where g/L is numerically equivalent to mg/mL).

-• alkalinity solution (mL/day) is the required volume of sodium bicarbonate solution, matching the calcium solution volume.
+• alkalinity solution (mL/day) is the required volume of sodium bicarbonate solution, based on its concentration.

-• trace / salt solution (mL/day) is the required volume of the sodium chloride-free salt mixture, typically 60% of the calcium solution.
+• trace / salt solution (mL/day) is the required volume of the sodium chloride-free salt mixture, typically 60% of the calcium solution volume for Balling Light.

 💡 Understanding tank volume is foundational for all aquarium calculations.
 If you're managing a larger system or even a pond, our Pond Volume Calculator can help you accurately determine water capacity.